The

 OF CONSTANTINE Built in the early 4th century AD to commemorate

-Constantine's tenth year in power, the arch was intended as yet
+Constantine's tenth year in power, the arch was intended as

-art gallery in which the Constantinian age does not come out well.
+comparative art gallery in which the Constantinian age does

 ARCH